Admire Mars

-Admire Mars (アドマイヤマーズ, foaled 16 March 2016) is a Japanese Thoroughbred racehorse.
+Admire Mars (アドマイヤマーズ, foaled 16 March 2016) is a Japanese Thoroughbred racehorse and active sire.
 As a juvenile in 2018 he was undefeated in four races including the Daily Hai Nisai Stakes and the Asahi Hai Futurity Stakes and won the JRA Award for Best Two-Year-Old Colt.
 In his first two races of 2019 he was beaten in the Tokinominoru Kinen and the Satsuki Sho before returning to winning form to take the NHK Mile Cup.
 In December he won the Hong Kong Mile.
 He failed to win in 2020 but ran third in both the Mile Championship and the Hong Kong Mile.

 Background

 Admire Mars is a chestnut horse with a white blaze and a long white sock on his left hind leg bred in Hokkaido by Northern Farm.
 As a yearling in 2017 he was consigned to the Select Sale and was bought for ¥56,160,000 by Riichi Kondo.
 He was sent into training with Yasuo Tomomichi.

 He was from the eighth crop of foals sired by Daiwa Major, an outstanding miler whose wins included the Tenno Sho, Mile Championship and Yasuda Kinen.
 As a breeding stallion he has also sired Major Emblem, Curren Black Hill (NHK Mile Cup), Reine Minoru (Oka Sho) and Epice Arome (Centaur Stakes).
 Admire Mars' dam Via Medici showed good racing form in France, winning four races including the Group 3 Prix de Lieurey.
 She was sold for €480,000 in December 2014 and exported to Japan.
 Via Medici was a female line descendant of Rossellina, a full-sister to Ribot.